-- Our program 12 month long program prepares graduates to fill clinical positions within the ambulatory care setting.
+Our program is a 12 month long experience which prepares graduates to fill clinical positions within the ambulatory care setting

-- 3 days per week providing direct patient care in the primary care environment.
+- 30 to 32 hours per week providing direct patient care within the primary care team environment.

-- Half day per week dedicated to research.
+- 4 hours per week dedicated to research/projects

-- Half day per week teaching at the College of Pharmacy.
+- Up to 4 hours per week involved in teaching at the College of Pharmacy

 to improve community wellness through access to quality, afforadable, integrated primary healthcare.